-Welcome to a beginner’s guide on basic computer etiquette.
-When it comes to the real world, I am pretty sure that most responsible sane adults will not scream like a madman in a library, defecate in the public, nor enter someone else’s property without permission.
+Welcome to a quick guide on basic computer etiquette.
+When it comes to the real world, I am pretty sure that most responsible sane adults will not scream like a madman in a library, defecate in the public, or enter someone else’s property without permission.

-But strangely, when it comes to such a “boring topic” as computer etiquette, some people are quick to dismiss and brush it off as “useless”.
+But strangely, when it comes to the “boring topic” of computer etiquette, some people are quick to dismiss and brush it off as “useless”.
 Well, etiquettes are not useless.
 It is a part of a good civilized human being, so congratulations on being a decent human – Read on to find out more!

 TABLE OF CONTENTS